fabricioguidine/ed2commarcelo/README.md

 valueN
 ```

-Where `N` is the number of test cases, and each value represents the number of records to sort.
+Where `N` is the number of test cases, and each value represents the number of records to process.

 **Example:**
 ```